Ask anyone what they think the symbol of love is and ‘the heart’ is certain to be their answer.

 Today we all accept the stylised image of the bi-lobed heart shape as both the physical organ and the emotion that speaks of love and all things romantic.
 Give someone a beautiful heart pendant necklace and they will immediately understand the depth of affection you feel for them.
 Wear a heart necklace and you show your appreciation of romantic and ultimately feminine jewellery.

 The heart is one of the most popular pendant necklace designs ever - and with good reason.
 It carries with it centuries of romantic intent.
 And today the desire to express our emotion for another is often embodied in this simplified heart shape.
-Wearing a heart emblem is a strong visual statement - which is why such heart necklace has extra significance.
+Wearing a heart emblem is a strong visual statement - which is why a heart necklace has extra significance.
 It’s shorthand for love, and a particularly elegant way of expressing it.
 Over the last few hundred years the simple heart shape ♡ has taken the world by storm.
 It’s so widely used: from countless emoji, to being shaped by our two hands to indicate love.
 It is even used as its own verb - “I heart this”.
 So it’s not surprising that Valentine’s Day jewellery choices more often than not take a heart-shaped form; as do keepsake love tokens for weddings, anniversaries or just times when people want to show their love.

 Heart icons have been in fashion ever since the Middle Ages.
 But even before this, in Grecian times, it was widely accepted that emotion and love reside in the heart.
 Scholars have argued that the heart symbol has its roots in the work of the Greek philosopher Aristotle, who wrote of the human heart having three chambers, with a small dent in the middle.